 Lizzo invited to James Madison's house after making history playing his 200-year-old crystal flute

-Lizzo invited to James Madison's house after making history playing his 200-year-old crystal fluteget the free app

 Lizzo made history last week when she played a 200-year-old flute once owned by former President James Madison.
 Now, the singer has been presented with a new opportunity: to perform at Madison's home.